 The source code for large software projects rarely stays in a single directory, but is nearly always divided into a hierarchy of directories.
-Organizing a large software build using SCons involves creating a hierarchy of build scripts using the SConscript function.
+Organizing a large software build using SCons involves creating a hierarchy of build scripts which are connected together using the SConscript function.